canhminhdo/canhminhdo.github.io/_posts/2020-04-13-how-to-calculate-a-leap-year.md

     - C++
 excerpt:
 ---
-In this post, I show you how to calculate a leap year given a year.
+This post shows you how to calculate a leap year given a year.
 Before, we dive into code to solve the problem.

 What is a leap year?

 A year has 29 days in February called a leap year.
 The 29th day is called the leap day.
-Below is tricky to to differentiate a leap year.
+Below is tricky to differentiate a leap year.

 > on every year that is evenly divisible by 4 <br/>
 except every year that is evenly divisible by 100 unless <br/>